ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 2 - Pizza Runner/README.md

 And all my solutions have been executed at [DB Fiddle](https://www.db-fiddle.com/f/7VcQKQwsS3CTkGRFG7vu98/65) using POSTGRE SQL V 13.
 If you get any kind of errors when you are executing my queries given below, you might be using some other dialect of SQL other than postgre sql v 13.
 Please look up alternate ways to achieve the same thing on your SQL dialect.
 However I do prefer just practising these questions on DB Fiddle itself.

-**Note : If you doing this week by week, I suggest you to come to Week 2's case study at the end because this is the most difficut out of all others.
-However as this will be the last case study I will be attempting, I'm assuming you are already familiar with all the concepts and I will keep my explanation to be minimal.
+**Note : If you doing this week by week, I suggest you to come to Week 2's case study at the end because this is the most difficut out of all others.**

+**However as this will be the last case study I will be attempting, I'm assuming you are already familiar with all the concepts and I will keep my explanation to be minimal as you already completed all other 7 case studies.
 If you still didn't get anything, feel free to leave a comment and I will update my explanation.**

 ## Index